softworkz/embyuserwiki/Apple-TV.md

 Install the app using the store on your Apple TV, the app will then automatically find your local Emby Server(s).
 If it cannot find your server or you are attempting to connect to a remote server, the app will present you with options to connect manually or use Emby Connect.

 ## Direct Play Media Formats
-Video — m4v,mp4
+Video — h.264,h.265 (hevc) in m4v,mp4,mov container
 Subtitles - srt,vobsub,ssa,ass,sub,vtt
 Audio – aac,ac3 (Dolby Digital),mp3

 ## Best Practices for Direct Play
 Ensure your media meets the above criteria.